 - 2205 stainless steel being a DSS usually does not rust.
 But when exposed to severe conditions, it may corrode.

-- What is the difference between duplex and super duplex stainless steel?
+- What is the difference between a duplex and a super duplex stainless steel?

 - Super duplex stainless steel is an improved duplex stainless steel.
-It possess additional characteristics as compared to DSS.
-DSS have 25% chromium, 7% nickel, and 4% molybdenum content which makes the material to have higher corrosion resistance and . strength than duplex stainless steel.
+It possesses additional characteristics as compared to DSS.
+DSS has 25% chromium, 7% nickel, and 4% molybdenum content which makes the material have higher corrosion resistance and . strength than duplex stainless steel.

 - How strong is duplex stainless steel?

-- Duplex stainless have more strength as compared to other group of stainless steel.
-Roughly, duplex stainless steel is around twice as strong as either ferritic or austenitic stainless steels.
+- Duplex stainless has more strength as compared to other groups of stainless steel.
+Roughly, duplex stainless steel is around twice as strong as either ferritic or austenitic stainless steel.